Young women and mothers at the St. Louis Women’s March for Truth want people to know they plan on leading the world into a more equal society.

 St. Louis teen Deja Scott, 17, held a sign that said, “A woman’s place is in the House and in the Senate.”

 She liked the phrase because of the pun, but also because it shines a light on the underrepresentation of women in politics.

-One of those women who recently entered politics at the march was Christine Keller who gained a seat on the school board in Webster Groves.
-She said her daughters and the attending the 2017 Women’s March in D.C. inspired her to run.
+One of those women who recently entered politics at the march was Christine Keller, who gained a seat on the school board in Webster Groves.
+She said her daughters and attending the 2017 Women’s March in D.C. inspired her to run.